Skip to content

 I have been working in an investigative capacity for more than 20 years now, and before I get too far along I have to say… all content, incoherent ramblings, and loosely thought-out opinions on this website are entirely my own.

 I’ve become very involved with the #OSINTforgood community, a collection of like-minded and kind-hearted people with a wide variety of backgrounds, who either possess or want to possess these skills and use them for the greater good.
 As I’ve come to learn, the greater good we speak of often means missing and exploited children.
-Many agencies and organizations are doing incredible work in this space, and I am proud to say I am employed by one of them, the National Child Protection Task Force (NCPTF), where I serve as their Chief Investigations Officer (formerly their Director of Intelligence).
+Many agencies and organizations are doing incredible work in this space, and I am proud to say I am employed by one of the best, the National Child Protection Task Force (NCPTF), where I serve as their Chief Investigations Officer (formerly their Director of Intelligence).
 I have the distinct honor to work with some of the most talented people in the world, doing work that truly matters, and helping the most vulnerable.

 If you are a person who likes to do good in the world, and you love open source intelligence, please feel free to connect with me on Twitter or LinkedIn!